Hover over the buttons to see the contents of each page.

 N2 → C → Cancel (184%/sec) |

-Note: If there are multiple enemies, any combo that includes CA scales dramatically higher.
+This string is less damaging than the above but does not harshly drain Stamina.
+It is also the best loopable string to drive Beidou’s Burst, garnering ten triggers. | Note: If there are multiple enemies, any combo that includes CA scales dramatically higher.
 Do also be warned that it is possible to cancel her CA early, resulting in a waste of Stamina as well as time. |

 N3 → Cancel (177%/sec) |

 This string offers the most DPS if all Lisa can do is Normal Attack.
 Situations include when her Elemental Skill is on Cooldown, when she has no remaining Stamina, or if for generalized mobility, as it is also the quickest execution-wise.

-A major benefit to executing N3Ds, or even N3tEs, in succession is that it securely triggers Bursts like Xingqiu’s and Yelan’s, but not Beidou’s.
-N3s also have relatively safe and reliable Electro Application for the purposes of triggering Aggravates, although they do lack in having dedicated AoE, however. |
+An apparent benefit to executing N3Ds, or even N3tEs, in succession is that it securely triggers Bursts like Xingqiu’s and Yelan’s.
+N3s also have relatively safe and reliable Electro Application for triggering Aggravates, although they lack dedicated AoE. |

-(Including Hold Es; Hold Es will be calibrated at [3] Stacks unless specified | ||
+(Including Hold Es; Hold Es will be calibrated at [3] Stacks unless specified)

 Tap E → N2 → Hold E (291%/sec) |